Ben Stuart, Interim Dean

 Career Development Services

+Engineering and technology graduates get a head start on the engineering job market by preparing academically and experientially for their engineering and technology careers.
 Students receive direct assistance in locating full- and part-time employment including co-op and internship opportunities through the college's Career Development Services office.

 Freshmen immediately become engaged in practical engineering and technology activities through a required course, Explore Engineering/Technology.
 Team projects in different engineering disciplines allow students to experience the professional spectrum from idea generation through its translation into the design, manufacture and commercialization cycle.
 Students are encouraged to complete this course before declaring a specific engineering discipline as a major.